yitao36/tp/docs/UserGuide.md

 Format: `consolidate`

-* If there are repeated value for a particular category (e.g. two students share the same phone number), then that particular value (e.g. phone number) is displayed once.
+* If there are repeated values for a particular category (e.g. two students share the same phone number), then that particular value (e.g. phone number) is displayed once.

 <br>